qmlbook/qt6book/docs/ch04-qmlstart/input.md

 The `KeyNavigation` attached property supports a preset of navigation keys where an element id is bound to switch focus on the given key press.

 A text input element comes with no visual presentation beside a blinking cursor and the entered text.
-For the user to be able to recognize the element as an input element it needs some visual decoration, for example, a simple rectangle.
+For the user to be able to recognize the element as an input element it needs some visual decoration; for example, a simple rectangle.
 When placing the `TextInput` inside an element you need make sure you export the major properties you want others to be able to access.

 We move this piece of code into our own component called `TLineEditV1` for reuse.